artefactual/atom-docs/user-manual/getting-started/getting-started.rst

   a dedicated browse page for archival descriptions with linked digital objects).
 For more information on the browse menu, see: :ref:`browse-menu`.
 * A "Popular this week" listing of the most visited (i.e. most number of page views) resources in the past week.
-Resources listed in the "Popular this week" menu include: :term:`archival descriptions
-  <archival description>`, :term:`authority records <authority record>`, and
-  :term:`archival institutions <archival institution>`.
+See :ref:`popular-this-week` below for more information.

 ..
 TIP::